 Fall or accident may cause trauma to the teeth depending on the blow to the teeth.
-The most commonly affected teeth are upper front teeth. biting on a hard object or opening a metal bottle cap with teeth might lead to a sudden fracture of the tooth. symptoms are sensitivity or pain while chewing.
+The most commonly affected teeth are the upper front teeth. biting on a hard object or opening a metal bottle cap with teeth might lead to a sudden fracture of the tooth. symptoms are sensitivity or pain while chewing.

 Recession (exposed root)

-How does recession occur?
+How does a recession occur?

 - Periodontal disease causes inflammation of the gums.